david-truta-dev/Android-Rovolut/README.md

 This project is a **"production-ready"** and **"industry-standard" banking application** (aka Revolut clone) built in Android.
 <br>
-#### !!!
-DISCLAIMER !!!
+#### ⚠️ DISCLAIMER!
 This project is NOT a real banking app.
 It's purpouse is to showcase my software enginering skills and to help me learn along the way!
-##### Also Important to note: Since this project serves the purpose of learning also, sometimes I might not stick with one way of doing things, for example for viewmodel-view communication I used multiple variants, while only using RxKotlin would have sufficed!
+##### 📘 Also Important to note: Since this project serves the purpose of learning also, sometimes I might not stick with one way of doing things, for example for viewmodel-view communication I used multiple variants, while only using RxKotlin would have sufficed!
-What this project includes / will include:
+☑️ What this project includes / will include:
 <ul>
 <li> A fraction of the features of a real banking app (login, passcode, edit profile, create payment account, make (fake) transactions, etc...)
 <li> Dev, Stage and Prod Flavours + communication with a <b>REST API</b> using <b>Retrofit</b>